kapouer/express-dom-pdf/README.md

 	quality: 'screen',
 	orientation: 'portrait',
-	iccdir: require('path').join(__dirname, 'icc') // a directory containing icc profiles }, {
+	iccdir: require('path').join(__dirname, 'icc') // a directory containing icc profiles })));
-	// the application happens to use that name, replace it by another one
-	orientation: 'pivot'
-})));

 // if other html pages are rendered by express-dom - but could be anything else